jackdoe/bzzz/README.md

 * has *some* GC predictability (avoids talking to other boxes that are about to do GC, and you also know in how much time will someone do GC)
 * should be able to restart frequently
 * *user* controlled sharding (there are 2 types, external and internal(within the jvm))
+* clojure expression queries (term-payload-clj-score is the only one at the moment, but more will come)

 BZZZ being extremely simple it can actually scale very well if you know your data, for example if we have 100_000_000 documents and we want to search them, we can just spawn 100 BZZZ processess across multiple machines, and just put different pieces of data in different boxes `(hash($id) % BOXES)`.
 BZZZ supports swarm like queries, so you can ask 1 box, to ask 5 boxes, and each of those 5 boxes can ask 5 more, and actually the _user_ is in control of that.